ietf-scitt/draft-birkholz-scitt-software-supply-chain-use-cases/draft-birkholz-scitt-software-use-cases.md

 The producer of the software product now provides a statement that confirms the linking of software component vulnerability with the software product and also issues an advisory statement on how to mitigate the vulnerability ad-hoc.
 Later, the producer provides an updated software product that still uses the vulnerable software component but shields the issue in a fashion that inhibits exploitation.
 A second update of the software product includes a patch to the affected software component created by the software product producer.
-A third update then includes an updated version of the formerly insecure software component - both the software product and the affected software component are deemed secure by both producer and consumers in this release.
+A third update includes an updated version of the formerly insecure software component.
+For this release, both the software product and the affected software component are deemed secure by the producer and consumers.

 A consumer of a released software wants: